bgolchinfar/TDI_income_inequality/README.md

 ## Problem Statement
 * Get an insight of how to minimize the income inequality?
-* Reducing Income Inequality among the 17 sustainable development goals (call for action for all countries)
+* Reducing Income Inequality among the 17 sustainable development goals (call for action for all countries) *![flowchart]
+* No sustainable development and a better planet for all if people are excluded from the chance of a better life